saini214214/E-commerce-powerBI-dashboard/README.md

 # E-commerce-powerBI-dashboard
 # 📦 E-Commerce Order Insights Dashboard

-This project analyzes sales data from an e-commerce compan.
+This project analyzes sales data from an e-commerce company.
 The goal is to uncover top sales, regional performance, and sales target using an interactive Power BI dashboard.

 ## 📌 Objectives
 - Identify top-performing regions